 Continued training for IT service desk workers can improve delivery of IT services and help prevent people from getting into ruts that hold them back from outstanding IT service management.
 With continued training, your IT team should develop more confidence in handling requests that they receive, and can improve overall relations between the IT team and the rest of the organization.
 Training budgets are tight in many organizations, but in general, keeping your team up-to-date on new issues and ways of handling them is a smart investment of resources.

 Soon 2014 will be over, and the new year offers a good starting point for defining and working toward important IT service management goals.
 Your goals may differ from the ones listed above, but the important thing is to take stock, see opportunities for improvement, and take them.
-When your IT service desk is driven by great software (like Samanage), you have tools at your fingertips for creating a self-service portal, building a knowledge base, publishing an IT service catalog, and tracking important analytics throughout the year so you can remain on track in reaching your goals for 2015.
+When your IT service desk is driven by great software (like Samanage), you have tools at your fingertips for creating a self-service portal, building a knowledge base, publishing an IT service catalog, and tracking important analytics throughout the year so you can remain on track in reaching your goals.